STANDARDS & BEST PRACTICES

 What are the best practices (values) of the Scheme?

-Best practice refers to highest quality, excellence or superior practices in a particular field.
+Best practice refers to the highest quality, excellence or superior practices in a particular field.
 Under the Eco-rating Scheme, best practices include:

 - Protecting, conserving and investing in the environment.

-- Reducing, reuse and recycling waste.
+- Reducing, reusing and recycling waste.

 - Preventing pollution.

-- Responsible use of resources such as land, water, energy, culture etc.
+- Responsible use of resources such as land, water, energy, culture, etc.

 - Investment in people (employees and local population).